 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.

-There are three different distinct groups that you must cultivate relationship with when seeking to impact culture for Christ: Horizontal relationships, self relationship, and vertical relationship.
+There are three different types of relationships that you must cultivate when seeking to impact culture for Christ: Horizontal relationships, self-relationship, and vertical relationship.

-You have a relationship with yourself.
-Believe it or not that relationship is very similar to your own relationship with other people.
-What does self relationship look like?
-Well, there are times when you are disappointed with yourself, periods when you might enjoy alone time, moments of your life where you hate yourself, or make yourself laugh.
-The way how you think about who you are is what I call self relationship.
+You have a relationship with yourself, and it’s very similar to your relationships with other people.
+What does self-relationship look like?
+Well, there are times when you are disappointed with yourself, periods when you might enjoy some alone time, moments when you hate yourself and others when you make yourself laugh.
+The way how you think about who you are is what we call self-relationship.
 This is actually incredibly important to impacting culture for God’s glory and living out our faith daily.
-If a person sees themselves as less important than God sees them, they are actually denying their identity and special uniqueness given by God.
-If on the other hand, a person sees themselves as more important than God sees them, they are actually projecting themselves in the place of God.
-Self perception is incredibly important.
-Please don't hear what I'm not saying, there is such a thing as self obsession, it's called narcissism and we naturally do it very well here in the United States.
-That being said, one does not correct narcissism by denying self worth or relationship at all.
-Christ came for his people, and as a child of God that includes you, so yes you are incredibly important to the King and his plans while at the same time, you are not the King.
-Keeping both of those things in the forefront of our minds and hearts is incredibly important.
-Serving the King in the workplace, play space, and family means cultivating relationship with self.
+If a person sees themselves as less important than God sees them, they are denying their identity and special uniqueness given by God; if, on the other hand, a person sees themselves as more important than God sees them, they are projecting themselves in place of God.
+Proper self-perception is vital.
+Yes, you are important to the King and his plans, because you are a child of God and Christ came to save you; at the same time, you yourself are not the King.
+Keeping both of those things in the forefront of our hearts and minds is an essential part of serving God.

 The most important relationship to maintain and cultivate as a servant of the Most High, is the personal and intimate relationship between God and yourself.
 You can have the best networking skills, a good understanding of who God made you to be, and yet lack the fundamental relationship which you were created to have.
-At the beginning of human history, we were made as relational beings, with perfect relationship with our creator.
-As we seek to live our faith out in our families, workplaces, and play spaces, it is essential to keep relationship with the Lord at the center of it.
-I recently was in a discussion where I was asked "how does someone take head knowledge of their faith, and begin the process of owning that faith in daily life?”
-It’s a fantastic question, and the answer can be found no where else but in relationship with God himself.
-Relationships are hard, they require mercy, forgiveness, and apologies, mistakes are made and old habits don’t quickly go away.
-We are no longer in the state of perfect relationship with our Creator Lord, but for those in Christ, we are in deep, intimate, saving relationship, in which we need to daily run to him with our troubles, hopes, dreams, desires, and fears.
-Serving the King in the workplace, play space, and family means cultivating relationship with self.
+At the beginning of human history we were made as relational beings, in perfect relationship with our creator.
+As we seek to live out our faith in our families, workplaces, and play spaces, it is essential to keep relationship with the Lord at the center of it.
+Jacob was once asked, “how does someone take head knowledge of their faith, and begin the process of owning that faith in daily life?”
+It’s a fantastic question, and the answer can be found nowhere else but in relationship with God himself.
+Relationships are hard; they require mercy, forgiveness, and apologies.
+Mistakes are made and old habits don’t quickly fade away.
+We are no longer in the state of perfect relationship with our Creator Lord, but for those in Christ, we are in a deep, intimate, saving relationship, in which we need to run to him daily with our troubles, hopes, dreams, desires, and fears.